Hara Hachi Bu: Japan’s 80% Full Secret to Living Longer

 Why Your Plate Size Matters More Than Your Willpower

-The Okinawans aren’t ascetic.
-They’re not suffering through meals.
-They’ve simply engineered their eating to work with their biology instead of against it.
-If you’re tired of feeling stuffed after lunch or bloated by dinner, try eating to 80%.
-Your body will thank you.
+Okinawans aren’t suffering.
+They’re not denying themselves.
+They just built eating habits that work with their bodies, not against them.
+If you’re sick of feeling stuffed or bloated, try eating to 80%.
+Your gut will notice.

 Similar Posts